krobelus/rate-experiments/README.md

 [@Heule_2014].
 A DRAT proof is a trace of a solver execution, containing information on which clauses are added and deleted.

-Deletions were introduced in solvers based on the *conflict-driven clause-learning* (CDCL) architecture to improve performance [@cdcl].
-Many state-of-the-art CDCL solvers emit deletions of reason clauses, yet these solvers do not undo inferences made using those clauses.
-Perhaps because of this inconsistency, state-of-the-art proof checkers ignore deletions of unit clauses [@rebola2018two] (including reason clauses), matching the solvers' internal behavior.
-As a result, the checkers are not faithful to the specification of DRAT proofs [@rebola2018two].
-We provide patches for award-winning solvers to make them generate proofs without those spurious deletions of reasons, eliminating the need to ignore some deletion instructions.\todo{xx}

-We refer to the original definition of the proof format as *specified* DRAT and to the one that is implemented by state-of-the-art checkers as *operational* DRAT [@rebola2018two].
+State-of-the-art proof checkers ignore deletions of unit clauses[@rebola2018two].
+As a result, the checkers are not faithful to the specification of DRAT proofs.
+The original definition of the proof format is referred to as *specified* DRAT and to the one that is implemented by state-of-the-art checkers as *operational* DRAT [@rebola2018two].
 The classes of proofs verified by checkers of these two flavors of DRAT are incomparable.

-State-of-the-art SAT solvers use complex inprocessing techniques to modify a formula.
-When DRAT proof logging is desired, such a modification needs to be expressed by some lemmas and clause deletions.
-If these use deletions of reason clauses then a checker for specified DRAT is necessary to verify the inprocessing step [@rebola2018two] because a checker for operational DRAT would ignore the deletions which can cause future correct proof steps to be rejected.
-The absence of an efficient checker for specified DRAT means that solvers cannot use such techniques in competitions.
-We provide the first optimized checker for specified DRAT.
+To find out why the checkers might opt to ignore unit deletions we pose the question why state-of-the-art solvers produce proofs with deletions of reason clauses in the first place, since we did not see a motivation for that.

+We found that the solvers that produce proofs with deletions of reason clauses do not undo inferences made using those clauses.
+Perhaps because of this mismatch, proof checkers ignore deletions of unit clauses (which includes reason clauses), matching the solvers' internal behavior.
+We provide patches for award-winning solvers to make them generate proofs without those spurious deletions of reason clauses, eliminating the need to ignore some deletion instructions.

-DRAT proofs are designed to use minimal space for each lemma but checking them is computationally expensive.
+DRAT proofs are designed to use minimal space per proof step but checking them is computationally expensive.
 In theory, checking costs are comparable to solving [@Heule_2014].
 Consider the problem of the Schur Number Five, where solving took just over 14 CPU years whereas running the DRAT checker on the resulting proof took 20.5 CPU years [@schur-5].
-We implemented an algorithm that was published in [@RebolaCruz2018] to efficiently check specified DRAT.
-Previous empirical results for that algorithm suggest that the computational costs of checking DRAT are practically the same for both flavors of DRAT but those results were produced with a checker that was not competitive in terms of performance.
-Our implementation has state-of-the-art performance.
+Additionally, state-of-the-art SAT solvers use complex inprocessing techniques to modify a formula.
+When DRAT proof logging is desired, such a modification needs to be expressed by a DRAT proof consisting of clause introductions and clause deletions.
+If such a proof uses deletions of reason clauses then a checker for specified DRAT is necessary to verify the inprocessing step [@rebola2018two] because a checker for operational DRAT would ignore the deletions which can cause future proof steps to be incorrectly rejected.
+The absence of an efficient checker for specified DRAT means that solvers cannot use such techniques in competitions.
+There is an efficient algorithm to check specified DRAT [@RebolaCruz2018] that features several optimizations that are not necessary for operational DRAT.
+Previous implementations were not competitive.
+Our research question is whether it is possible to check specified DRAT as efficiently as operational DRAT.

+We implemented a checker for specified DRAT with state-of-the-art performance.
-We provide more extensive results, providing more evidence that specified and operational DRAT are equally expensive to check on the average real-world instance.
-We also observe that a high number of reason deletions tends to have a significant impact on checking performance.\todo{xx}
+Our experimental results suggest that specified and operational DRAT are equally expensive to check on the average real-world instance.
+We also observe that a high number of reason deletions tends to have a significant impact on checking performance.

 The majority of solvers at SAT competitions produce proofs that are incorrect under specified DRAT.
-For those proofs, our checker outputs a small, efficiently checkable incorrectness certificate in the SICK format which was originally developed for the first checker for specified DRAT but not yet published.
+For those proofs, our checker outputs a small, efficiently checkable incorrectness certificate in the SICK format which was originally developed along with the first checker for specified DRAT[^rupee] but has not been published.
 The incorrectness certificate can be used to check the incorrectness of a proof independently of the checker, which helps developers debug proof-generation and proof-checking algorithms.
 While checking operational DRAT efficiently is arguably easier than specified DRAT, the straighforward semantics of specified DRAT facilitates reasoning about a proof, e.g.\ it allows the definition of the SICK format to be much simpler.
 We contribute an extension to the SICK format.

 This thesis is organized as follows: In [the following section][2.
-Preliminaries] we will introduce preliminary knowledge about SAT solving, proofs of unsatisfiability and proof checking, including the challenges of specified DRAT checking of proofs containing reason deletions.
+Preliminaries] we will introduce preliminary knowledge about SAT solving, proofs of unsatisfiability and proof checking, including the optimization challenges of specified DRAT checking of proofs containing reason deletions.
 Our first contribution, a proposal on how to change solvers to produce unambiguously correct proofs, can be found in [Section 3][3.
 DRAT Proofs without Deletions of Unique Reason Clauses].
 [Section 4][4.
 Complete and Fast DRAT Proof-Checking] concerns the efficient implementation of a specified DRAT checker:  after briefly discussing other checkers we present our implementation and describe the SICK format for incorrectness certificates.
 Experimental results evaluating checker performance are given in [Section 5][5.
 Experimental Evaluation].
 Finally, we draw a conclusion in [Section 6][6.
 Conclusion] and give outlook on future work in the area of DRAT proof-checking in [the last section][7.
 Future Work].

-\todo{structure: present setting, research questions, contributions, roadmap}

 2. Preliminaries
 ================